vttresearch/ActSeek/README.md

 -kv, --KVFinder:Uses KVFinder to compare the cavity where the active sides are with the cavity in the seed structure.

+-c, --custom: Using a custom structure database not connected with Alphafold for the search.

 #### Comman line example
 ```sh
 actseek -a "292,448,478" -s test.txt -p AF-Q9ZHI2-F1-model_v4.pdb -pr "results" -t1 3 -kv